henryljgwu/henryljgwu.github.io/_includes/_about.md

             <div>
                 <!--<h2> Longjie Yang </h2>-->
                 <p>Hello!
 I'm Longjie Yang—it's a pleasure to connect with you.</p>
-                <p>I'm currently pursuing a master's degree in computer science at GWU, where I've developed a strong interest in Large Language Models (LLMs) and their practical applications.
-I'm also exploring Ph.D. opportunities for Fall 2025.</p>
+                <p>I'm currently pursuing a master's degree in computer science at GWU, where I've developed a strong interest in Large Language Models (LLMs) and their practical applications.</p>
             </div>
         </div>
     </div>